This post may contain affiliate links so I earn a commission. Please read my disclosure for more info.

 This is a very common question asked by many people, especially those who are new to the gym and want to know if cable chest workouts are good or not.
 The answer is yes, they are good for building muscle and increasing strength.

-Is cable machine good for chest?
+Is the cable machine good for the chest?